-Whether students are looking for internships, full time jobs or on-campus employment, to develop professional skills before graduating or to gain practical job experience that will allow them to put those same skills and expertise to the test in the world of world, Handshake is a highly-beneficial professional development and talent recruitment tool and we at Career Development and Success wholeheartedly encourage all Rider students to take advantage of the it.
+Whether students are looking for internships, full time jobs or on-campus employment, to develop professional skills before graduating or to gain practical job experience that will allow them to put those same skills and expertise to the test in the world of world, Handshake is a highly-beneficial professional development and talent recruitment tool and we at Career Development and Success wholeheartedly encourage all Rider students to take advantage of it.

-STUDENTS: To log into Handshake, follow the Handshake interface instructions (Appendix C) located on the Student Employment Program Webpage on the official Rider website.
-If you are a newly accepted student and starting at Rider University in the upcoming semester, please know you will not have access to Handshake until the beginning of the semester in which you are enrolled to start in.

-SUPERVISORS: If you are looking to post a position on Handshake, please fill out an On-Campus Student Employment Position Information Form.
+- Students: To log into Handshake, follow the Handshake interface instructions (Appendix C) located on the Student Employment Program webpage on the official Rider website.
+If you are a newly accepted student and starting at Rider University in the upcoming semester, please know you will not have access to Handshake until the beginning of the semester in which you are enrolled to start in. - Supervisors: If you are looking to post a position on Handshake, please fill out an Handshake Job Posting Request.
 Once completed, please email both the form and a full job description to Career Development and Success.
 A confirmation email will be sent once the job is appropriately reviewed and the position is posted live and available to students on the website.

-For additional information, please contact Liz Pastor, Student Employment Coordinator in Career Development and Success, at epastor@rider.edu or 609-896-5000 x7546.
+For additional information, please contact Alyssa Larrosa, Student Employment Coordinator in Career Development and Success, at alarrosa@rider.edu or 609-896-5000 x7546.